Taguayabón

 Taguayabón is a Cuban village and consejo popular (ward) of the municipality of Camajuaní, in Villa Clara Province.
 In 2012 it had a population of 2053.

 History

-The village, whose name means "butterfly village" in Taíno language, was founded in 1830.
-Until 1976, it was part of the former municipality of San Antonio de las Vueltas (or Vueltas), merged in Camajuaní.
+The village, whose name means "butterfly village" in Taíno language, has an unknown foundation date, being made before the Spanish discovered the town.
+Until 1976, it was a barrio of the former municipality of San Antonio de las Vueltas (or Vueltas), merged in Camajuaní.